railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 they are related.
 Generally reconciliation is used for:

-* matching invoice entries to payments so that invoices are marked as paid and customers do not get payment reminder letters (reconciliation in a customer account),
+* matching invoice entries to payments so that invoices are marked as paid and customers do not get payment reminder letters for those entries (reconciliation in a customer account),

 * matching deposits and cheque withdrawals with their respective payments,